-Use the Silent Witnesses in your community to educate others about domestic violence and the loss of life that can result from such abuse.
+Use the Silent Witness exhibit or coordinate events in your community to educate others about domestic violence and the loss of life that can result from such abuse.
 While educating your community, you will simultaneously honor past victims of domestic violence.
 Ultimately these efforts can make your community a safer place.

 - Memorial Vigils